Browsed by

 Read More Read More

-Ben More Coigach – a gateway to heaven
+Ben More Coigach & Stac Pollaidh – a gateway to heaven

-Ben More Coigach – a gateway to heaven
+Ben More Coigach & Stac Pollaidh – a gateway to heaven

 Ben Mor Coigach forms the entrée to Coigach and Assynt, a land of mystical pointy mountains.
 Driving north from Ullapool to Ardmair Bay the imposing wall of Garbh Coireachan thrusts into view, an awe-inspiring sight, with the dynamic interplay of light and sea constantly reflecting the capricious atmospheric conditions.
 What most observers will not comprehend is the crest of the vertiginous precipice actually forms a sharp arete that is merely the front man to a complex of tops beyond, crowned…